 Want to know more?

-Check out our guide on Catalina.
-We discuss all the big, new features and how to get started with them.
+Check out our guide to macOS Big Sur.
+We discuss all that version's big, new features and how to get started with them.